Patsy (Weston Partytime)

 SEX: Chestnut Gelding

 Percy is the expert at dressage – he has competed up to Advanced Medium.
 However now at his slightly more mature age he enjoys having more variety in his work here at Hurstwood.
 He is not owned by Mike but is kept here at livery and can sometimes be used for lessons with more experienced riders.
 He also previously evented at pre-novice level so knows how to jump cross country and show jump.

 Belle was backed in 2009 here at Hurstwood Farm and stayed with us until she was sold in 2016.
 During her time here she had a successful dressage career but sadly wasn’t suitable for eventing or to use for lessons as she needed a very sensitive rider.

 BREED: Irish Cob

 SEX: Coloured Gelding

-Mellow came to us on a schooling and breaking livery last year and when we had the opportunity to buy him we snapped him up.
-Only just 5 he has been working really well in the school, he carries himself beautifully and enjoys the work, definitely not your normal cob type.
+Mellow came to us on a schooling and breaking livery in 2011 and when we had the opportunity to buy him we snapped him up.
+He can work really well in the school, as he carries himself beautifully and enjoys the work, definitely not your normal cob type.
 He loves to hack out and is such a lovely boy to have on the yard, a genuine softie who adores a fuss.
-Mellow is now offered out for part loan but we will continue to usehim for some of our riding school clients and our riding holiday guestsClick here for a loan leaflet for Mellow
+Mellow is a true all rounder as he also enjoys jumping both in the sandschool and around the cross country course.
+Mellow is now on part loan to a young girl who thoroughly enjoys him and we continue to use him for some of our riding school clients and our riding holiday guests.

 BREED: New Forest